Jira Crash Course

 Jira should now ask you what project type you want to use.
 We will be focusing on Company-Managed only but feel free to create another project as Team-Managed.

-Let’s name our Project, and the best is to give it a proper name.
-Something close to production, so don’t name as test123.
+Let’s name our Project; the best thing to do is to give it a proper name.
+It is something close to production, so don’t name it test123.

 The key is generated automatically, but you can always change it.
 I will add PTY.

-If all is ready and looks similar compared to this picture, you can navigate to the new Project, and we will add a few tickets and soon will can start our first Sprint.
+If everything is ready and looks similar to this picture, you can navigate to the new Project.
+We will add a few tickets and soon start our first Sprint.

-Now let’s spend some time on issue types and fields.
-When you click the Create button (you can always use the C key on your keyboard as the shortcut), you should see a popup called Create Screen.
-From the very top, make sure that Project is your current name (in my case Project Tytan), and the issue type is Story.
+Now, let’s spend some time on issue types and fields.
+When you click the Create button (you can always use the C key on your keyboard as the shortcut), you should see the Create Screen popup.
+From the top, ensure that Project is your current name, and the issue type is Story.

 You should also see a new Project dedicated menu on the left side of your screen.
 The project menu should include Roadmap, Backlog, Active Sprints, Reports, and a few other sections.
 Also, be aware that the project menu can be different for project types; for example, in Kanban, Active Sprint is not present, but the rest of the menu items are similar.